hiltmon/hiltmon.github.io/content/blog/using-the-spike-folder/index.md

 For TextMate 2 users, you can do the same in TextMate 2.
 Just open a `.cpp` file that contains an `int main...` and hit ⌘R to run it.
 But it does not enable you to set parameters or compilation flags like [Code Runner](https://itunes.apple.com/us/app/coderunner/id433335799?mt=12&uo=4&at=10l894) does.

 Nowadays, whenever I get stuck or need a scratchpad to see how to do things without affecting the application's code, I just spin up
 [Code Runner](https://itunes.apple.com/us/app/coderunner/id433335799?mt=12&uo=4&at=10l894).
 If the code is any good, I save these spike programs in the `spike` folder for later when I will need that working code.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute